adeleke5140/portfolio-v2/src/app/blog/posts/what-i-know-so-far-about-typography.md

 I tried playing around with multiple typefaces, a couple sans-serif and a serif, maybe some cursive for the footer section and it did not end up well.
 It is pretty difficult to build something cohesive when multiple types are fighting for prominence.
 A single typeface can do the job and maybe a Serif to make things pop a bit more.

-Overall, there is still so much I am learning about types, I have an obsidian document that contains a list of my favorite typefaces which I will publish soon, it's around 40 or so.
-Typography is fun, captivating and most importantly, it is a very important part of what I value as Craft.
+Overall, there is still so much I am learning about types, I have an obsidian document that contains a list of my 40 favorite typefaces from my adventures around the web.
+I have also started [Details in Typography](https://www.amazon.com/Jost-Hochuli-Typography-english-Reprint/dp/2917855665) by **Jost Hochuli** Typography is fun, captivating and most importantly, it is a very important part of what I value as Craft.
 I am inclined to spend more time figuring it out.

 Thanks for reading, and I hope this helps.